-Proposal 1-FOR the election of the nominees as directors.

-Proposal 2-FOR the approval of the Third Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 300,000, to a total of 871,429 shares
+- Proposal 1-FOR the election of the nominees as directors. - Proposal 2-FOR approval of the Fourth Amendment to the NexGel, Inc. 2019 Long-Term Incentive Plan to increase the total number of shares of common stock authorized for issuance under such plan by 780,000, to a total of 1,651,429 shares. - Proposal 3-FOR the approval of the executive compensation as disclosed in these materials. - Proposal 4-FOR an advisory vote on executive compensation everythree years.

-Proposal 3-FOR the ratification of the appointment of the independent registered public accounting firm.
+Proposal 5-FOR the ratification of the appointment of the independent registered public accounting firm.